lucapesce9/AUDIO-CLASSIFICATION/README.md

 # AUDIO-CLASSIFICATION
 Audio binary classification with TensorFlow
-- Read the Paper for more details
+- Read the Report for more details